![]() |

 Pay attention to whether your body wants to proceed with me.

 This is not necessarily true.
-As with other Psychotherapeutic approaches, the use of touch is very sensitively handled, and will only be used in the most ethical of circumstances, with trust and assured permission.
-Although touch, as well as movement, may also be important in the healing process.
+As with other psychotherapeutic approaches, the use of touch is very sensitively handled, and will only be used in the most ethical of circumstances, with trust and assured permission.
+Although touch, as well as noise and movement, may also be important in the healing process.
+Many of us have been severely deprived of loving touch.
+But it will only be used very carefully here.
+Despite being a trained massage therapist, your psychotherapy sessions with me are extremely unlikely to involve massage or physical manipulation.